 1-2 tablespoon milk

--Using an electric mixer, cream the butter on high speed for one minute.
+-Using an electric mixer, cream the butter on high speed for 4-5 minutes.
 Add the granulated sugar and powdered sugar.
 Mix on medium-high speed until well combined.
 Add the vanilla.
 Scrape down the bowl as necessary.

 -With the mixer on low, slowly add the flour.
 Mix until just combined.
 Be sure to not overmix!